WebAssembly/spec/md-proto/WebAssembly.md

 is the value of its operand, if it has one.

 **Validation:**
- - Determine the [forwarding control-flow type].
+ - Determine the [forwarding validation type].
- - [Merge] it into the control-flow type of the control-flow stack top, and then pop the control-flow stack top.
+ - [Merge] it into the [validation type] of the control-flow stack top, and then pop the control-flow stack top.
- - If it is not `void`, push it onto the type stack.
  - If it is `void`, and the length of the type stack is greater than the (new) control-flow stack top's limit value, validation fails.